Land0fChocolate/NewEmeraldRomHack/README.md

 - Ability update: Shell Armor/Battle Armor.
 Also reduces damage of neutral effective moves by 25%.
 - Ability update: Sand Veil.
 Increases Sp.Def instead of evasion by one stage.
 - Ability update: Snow Cloak.
 Increases Defense instead of evasion by one stage.
+- Ability update: Slow Start.
+Timer tuned down to 1 turn from 5.
+- Ability update: Sweet Veil.
+Also ignores evasion boosts from target.

 - Berry tree drop rates are tripled.
 - Number of Feebas spots is tripled.